andre-ye/muadocs/pages/med_grp/a/0_start.md

 title: MD Group A Start
 ---

+# Start
-# Medical Data Annotator Group Track, Session A Start
+## Medical Data Annotator Group Track, Session A

 In this session, you will be identifying the shape of pulmonary nodes captured on CT scans.
 In the first half of the session, you will annotate 40 images with the **standard** annotation protocol.